The Centre is currently situated within the grounds of the University Technical College (UTC) in the Devonport area of the city.

 In recognition of this ground-breaking work, the founder of the centre was awarded the Premier South West Award for Outstanding Achievement in the Field of Innovation in October 2004.

 A group of Trustees drawn from six different faith communities oversees the Centre.
 There are three staff members working on the premises.
-Our faith and cultural speakers are working in many schools across Plymouth and around every day.
+Our faith and cultural speakers are working in many schools across Devon and Cornwall every day.
 And number of essential volunteers help with the practical business of operating the Centre and delivering services.